 When the Weather Isn’t Great

 The weather in Los Angeles is almost always beautiful.
 It rarely rains, and the only times it gets uncomfortable is when the temperatures soar into the 100º+ in the summers.
 When this happens, head indoors to one of Los Angeles’ dozens of museums, or head to the beach and cool off in the beautiful waters of the Pacific Ocean!
 There’s no shortage of wonderful things to do here in the summer sun, like hiking, water skiing, surfing, snorkeling, scuba diving, road tripping, or just getting outdoors and exploring California’s beautiful Golden Coast!

 Day Trips from Los Angeles (in miles from LAX)

 Los Angeles is in a fantastic position to take day trips and explore the area.
-Renting a car is a great idea if you plan to go on more than 3 day trips, because you have freedom to drive around as much as you’d like.
-I would recommend taking a ride share service like Lyft or Uber to Disneyland, because there’s almost no parking, it’s very expensive to park, and drivers can drop you off right up front, rather than hiking more than a mile just to get to the ticket counter from the parking lots.
+Renting a car is a great idea if you plan to go on more than 3-day trips because you have the freedom to drive around as much as you’d like.
+I would recommend taking a ride-share service like Lyft or Uber to Disneyland because there’s almost no parking, it’s very expensive to park, and drivers can drop you off right up front, rather than hiking more than a mile just to get to the ticket counter from the parking lots.

 Anaheim ( 34 Miles)